schreiberx/sweetsite/tutorials/advanced/imex_sdc_swe_sphere.md

 > :scroll: This describe how to run diagonal SDC in parallel using OpenMP, combining eventually with space parallelization (also OpenMP).

 :warning: Nested parallelization is not possible with `gcc`, you must use a compiler allowing nested openMP parallelism.
-For instance, if `llvm` compiler are installed, you can use a dedicated SWEET environment with :
+For instance, if `llvm` compilers are installed, you can use a dedicated SWEET environment with :

 ```bash
 $ source ./activate.sh default_llvm